top of page

 • A minimum of two years equivalent full-time experience in the cognate discipline.

-• Evidence of current clinical experience in the field of Emergency Medicine (suggested 0.5FTE minimum) with supervision from a Fellow of a recognised Australian Specialist Training College.
+• Evidence of current clinical experience in the field of Emergency Medicine (suggested 0.5FTE minimum).

 DATES